codingfuture/puppet-cfmetrics/README.md

 * **cfsystem::metric** - abstract declaration of "collectable" resource.
 * **Target** - host to send metrics to collector-defined way.
 * **Alert** - preconfigured notification for infrastructure health state.
-* **AlertManager** - special high-available solution Alert notifications  like Alerta.io
+* **AlertManager** - special high-available solution for Alert notifications like Alerta.io

 Collector gather all system info it can.
 All `cf*` modules declare support for metrics of various services.
-If `cfmetrics` module is loaded then the declaration are used to automatically discover resources to monitor.
+If `cfmetrics` module is loaded then the declarations are used to automatically discover resources to monitor.

 #### Netdata collector

 Netdata allows building efficient data gathering topology.
-By default, all instances act in standalone mode with own hisotry.
+By default, all instances act in standalone mode with own history.
 If collector target is configured, then netdata does not maintain history - only push buffer.

 It's possible to run own netdata registry.